cjogles/cjogles/README.md

 ### Hey 👋, I'm Jackson Ogles!
 I'm a Software Engineer from Salt Lake City, UT.
-I have a psychology background and after working as a caseworker iin child welfare for some time I computer science and web development!
+I have a psychology background and after working as a caseworker in child welfare for some time I looked into computer science and web development!
 I attended Lambda School's 1 year software engineering training program July of 2019 and I haven't looked back!
 Web development is just too much fun!

 ### Connect with me:
 <a href='https://www.linkedin.com/in/cjogles/'>